 Because I usually make only a kit by Tamiya and Hasegawa, this kit is tough.
-I wonder it’s easier class in the kit of Eastern European manufacturers?
+I wonder it’s an easier class in the kit of Eastern European manufacturers?
 The Su-7 original mold of the SMER is KP, Kopro, it’s also from the original OEZ.
-It is worth to challenge once.
+It is worth challenging once.

 Well, the assembly is begun around this summer, and it’s difficult and was given up on the way.
 I’m making the F-100, and I’m stimulated by the coolness of the silver body, now I try this Su-7 again.
 A painting example of the Polish Air Force is silver, so I suppose to choose it.

 By storing the plate weight to the front to ensure the back doesn’t fall to the ground.
 The recommendation is 10g.
 I have packed it with 15g.
-In fact, it sounds a little rattle-rattle in the corn now.
+It sounds a little rattle-rattle in the corn now.
 I should have used the instant adhesive or epoxy putty.

 SMER’s painting instruction indicates only the numbers of Humbrol enamel, I selected Mr. Color No.74 air superiority blue for the cockpit, the top of the Su-7 is Russian green No.135 based on my sense and actual airplane photographs.

-Recently, I went to a hot spring trip at Nishi-Izu Heda Onsen (hot spring) with my wife, staying sea side view hotel “ISABA”.
+Recently, I went on a hot spring trip at Nishi-Izu Heda Onsen (hot spring) with my wife, staying seaside view hotel “ISABA”.
 I think it’s a kind of luxury Japanese-style hotel.
-There was a small hot spring in the each room, in addition, there are chartered four private hot springs.
+There was a small hot spring in each room, also, there are chartered four private hot springs.
 The view of the sea from the room was particular.
-Breakfast and dinner were elaborating ideas and were very good seafoods and beef in Japan.
+Breakfast and dinner were elaborating ideas and were very good seafood and beef in Japan.
 Anyway, general Japanese loves hot springs.

-This Suchoj is in progress.
+This Sukhoi is in progress.
 The fixed positions of some parts are difficult to decide, the cockpit building in the fuselage needs carefulness.
 The parts of the jet engine have bad precision.
-I wonder the main wing and the body joint is OK or not…..
+I wonder the main wing and the body joint are OK or not…

 I was at a loss for a while without knowing how the landing gear jointed with the body.
-And it’s a back burner.
+And it’s on the back burner.
 There are many large gaps here and there, did I make a mistake?
 Even if the left and right are made reverse, it’s mostly the same.